sashajeltuhin/Geometry/README.md

 <br>
 <h3>Logic</h3>
 <p>
-To identify the type of interaction of the rectangles,  the application first determins which vertices of the smaller rectangle (if the diffirence in size is established) are located within the bounds of the other rectangle.
+To identify the type of interaction of the rectangles,  the application first determines which vertices of the smaller rectangle (if the diffirence in size is established) are located within the bounds of the other rectangle.
 Then, based on the number of the contained vertices and their position (within or on the border), the application establishes the type of interaction.
 In 70% of scenarios, the application can deliver the verdict at this stage.
 To account for the remainder of scenarios, the application repeats the initial operation but this time looking for vertices of the second rectangle that fall within the bounds of the first one.
 Once the type of interaction is established,